 Yes, you read that right.
-There is a difference between dating and being in a relationship and it’s a fine one.
-As easy as it is to mix the two, the dating vs relationship divide is something that one must carefully understand or they might find themselves asking all kinds of questions when they begin to go out.
-This is usually where the confusion begins.
+There is a difference between dating and relationship and it’s a thin line.
+As easy as it is to mix the two, the dating vs boyfriend girlfriend divide is something that one must carefully understand to prevent things from getting muddled.
+A lack of clarity over what your dynamic amounts to is where the confusion usually begins.

-You are confused about whether it is still a casual thing between you two or has it crossed over into serious territory?
-Those butterflies in your stomach keep fluttering not because you’re giddy in love but because you’re nervous and need some answers as to what is really going on, and where you go from here.
+Are you confused about whether your equation with a romantic interest still qualifies as casual dating or has it veered into the serious relationship territory?
+Those butterflies in your stomach keep fluttering not because you’re giddy in love but because you’re nervous and need some answers as to what is really going on and where you go from here.

 Dating Vs Relationship

 What is the difference between dating and being boyfriend and girlfriend?
-Well first, one can ask the question — what is dating?
-To put it briefly, dating is only a foremost step that may or may not lead to a relationship.
+Well first, you need to address the question — what is dating about?
+To put it briefly, dating is the first step in a romantic journey that may or may not lead to a relationship.
 It’s sort of like a trial zone without any reins or commitment that one can sort of cruise through.

-Well, there are a few dating relationship stages involved that can help you understand this much better.
-While they may vary from relationship to relationship, here’s what they broadly entail and look like commonly:
+Well, there are a few phases of dating that can help you understand this much better.
+While they may vary from relationship to relationship, here’s what they broadly entail:

-- Comfort zone: Everything is going on great between the two of you.
+- Comfort zone: The physical intimacy deepens and so does emotional intimacy.
 You get comfortable and are yourselves in front of each other.
 You even start spending time together at home and aren’t worried about impressing the other person anymore

 - Love blooms: You realize that you are in love with them and simply casually dating them is not enough for you.
 This is when the difference between dating and being in a relationship really starts to hit you

-- You’re in a relationship: You both feel the exact same way about each other and decide to take it to the next level and Boom!
-Congratulations, you are in a full-fledged relationship with this person and can’t really imagine seeing someone else at this point
+- You’re in a relationship: You both are on the same page and decide to take it to the next level.
+Congratulations, you are in a full-fledged committed relationship with this person and can’t really imagine seeing someone else at this point

 Stage four seems rather exciting, doesn’t it?
-I mean, isn’t that the one we are always seeking?
-So how do you know that you two have made it there?
-Here are 12 things to look out for when understanding the dating and relationship difference that will help you identify your relationship status without risking scaring your partner away.
+I mean, isn’t that what we are seeking?
+But when to go from dating to relationship?
+Here are 12 things to look out for when understanding the dating and relationship difference.
+This list will help you identify your relationship status without risking scaring your partner away.

 12 Differences Between Dating And Relationship